 Tips for getting the most out of your Nova Scotia Road trip

-- If you’re planning to rent a car, book one as soon as you know your dates.
+If you’re planning to rent a car, book one as soon as you know the dates of your Nova Scotia road trip.
 They are still in short supply in Nova Scotia.

-- Be curious.
-Get off the main roads – and explore side roads when you’ve got the time.
+Be curious.
+Get off the main roads – and explore side roads on the Nova Scotia road trip when you’ve got the time.